 27 Building a DSL

-R excels at internal DSLs: mini-languages embedded inside R itself, using R’s own syntax but giving it new meaning.
-The formula interface, ggplot2’s grammar of graphics, dplyr’s verb chains, data.table’s [i, j, by]: each is a DSL that lives inside R and plays by R’s rules (mostly).
-What makes R unusually good at this is NSE (non-standard evaluation) and operator overloading.
-You can capture user expressions without evaluating them, reinterpret what operators mean, and dispatch behavior through S3.
-Most languages cannot do this, or not without painful workarounds.
+A domain-specific language, or DSL, is a small language designed for one task.
+SQL queries data.
+Regular expressions match text.
+HTML structures documents.
+These are external DSLs with their own parsers, their own syntax, their own tooling.
+R excels at something different: internal DSLs, mini-languages embedded inside R itself, using R’s own syntax but giving it new meaning.
+The formula interface, ggplot2’s grammar of graphics, dplyr’s verb chains, data.table’s [i, j, by] notation: each lives inside R and plays by R’s rules (mostly).
+What makes R unusually good at this is non-standard evaluation and operator overloading: the ability to capture user expressions without evaluating them, reinterpret what operators mean, and dispatch behavior through S3.

 27.1 R’s existing DSLs